What is OBD II?

 result of a recently disconnected/replaced vehicle battery, or if the

-to determine which monitors have completed.
-In the future,
+to determine which monitors have not completed.

-inspection.
-More detailed information about California's current OBD
+More detailed information about

-II-based Smog Check program can be found at BAR's Smog
+II-based Smog Check program can be found at BAR's

 Does OBD II prevent

-No. As in the past, aftermarket parts manufacturers continue
+No. Aftermarket parts manufacturers continue

-pre-OBD II equipped vehicles.
+with the vehicle's OBD II system.
 For add-on or

-performance enhancing parts, aftermarket manufacturers are
+performance enhancing parts, aftermarket manufacturers

-still required to obtain an exemption
+are required to obtain an exemption

 been granted such approval can be found at ARB's aftermarket